ceiling fan mounted on wood ceiling showing blade and motor housing

 Can I install a ceiling fan myself?

 If you’re comfortable with wiring, yes, but check the amp rating and ensure your electrical box is fan-rated.
-I call an electrician if the wiring looks tricky.
+Call an electrician if the wiring looks tricky or the existing box isn’t rated for fan weight and vibration.

 Why does my ceiling fan trip the breaker?